-Gabriela Ortiz is one of the foremost composers in Mexico today and one of the most vibrant musicians emerging on the international scene.
+Gabriela Ortiz is one of the most vibrant musicians emerging on the international scene.
 Her musical language achieves an extraordinary and expressive synthesis of tradition and the avant-garde, combining high art, folk music, and jazz in novel, refined, and personal ways.

-Unicamente la Verdad! is Ortiz's video opera created in collaboration with video artist Ruben Ortiz Torres and has been performed to critical acclaim in Bloomington, Indiana, the Mexico City Festival and Long Beach, California.
-Recent orchestral commissions include Hominum for the National Symphony Orchestra of Mexico, Cantigas Migratorias for the Los Angeles Philharmonic, and Antropolis for the Louisiana Symphony Orchestra.
+Unicamente la Verdad!, Ortiz's video opera created in collaboration with video artist Ruben Ortiz Torres, has received critical acclaim in Bloomington, Indiana; the Mexico City Festival and Long Beach, California.
+Recent orchestral commissions include Hominum for the National Symphony Orchestra of Mexico, Yanga for the Los Angeles Philharmonic, and Antropolis for the Louisiana Symphony Orchestra.

 Premiered on October 10th, the opera, with a libretto written by Silvia Peláez and commissioned by the festival Vertice of UNAM, tells the story of Alcira Soust Scaffo, an Uruguayan poet, who locked herself in the male toilet of the Tower of Humanities at UNAM, during a military intervention to the university on September 18, 1968.

 Outlaws.
 Love.
 Deceit.
 ONLY THE TRUTH (¡Únicamente La Verdad!) is based on a popular Mexican ballad, “Contrabando y Traicion” (Smuggling and Betrayal).
 This docu-opera, lifted from the headlines, follows Camelia la Tejana and her lover as they smuggle drugs across the border to Los Angeles.
 The payoff becomes a deadly showdown!
 Mexican composer Gabriela Ortiz creates a pulsing score that fuses classical and Mexican influences.